faceyspacey/redux-first-router/README.md

 * [connectRoutes (there is a third `options` parameter you should check out)](./docs/connectRoutes.md)

 ## FAQ

+What about if the URL is not found?
+> If the path is not found, or if actions fail to be converted to paths, our `NOT_FOUND` action type will be dispatched.
+You can apply it as a case in your reducer's switch statements.
+Here's where you get it: `import { NOT_FOUND } from 'pure-redux-router'`.
+We have strong idiomatic way to deal with it in server side rendering--check it out: [server side rendering](./docs/server-rendering.md).

 What about query strings and hashes?
 > Intentionally we have chosen to solely support paths since they are best for SEO and keep the API minimal.